Arrow Icon

 6. Blended Fees for Financial Planning

 A blended fee structure in financial planning is comprised of a combination of any of the fee structures mentioned above.
 Many financial professionals using blended fees, for example, choose to charge an upfront flat fee for the creation of a comprehensive plan to account for all the initial work, then charge an ongoing subscription or retainer fee to cover continuous planning services.
-Many will also take this blended fee structure and add in a separate AUM fee to cover the costs of investment management.
+Many will also take this blended fee structure and add a separate AUM fee to cover the costs of investment management.

 Pros: